Lyman Hall: Early life and family

 Hall was born on April 12, 1724, in Wallingford, Connecticut.
-He was the son of John Hall, a minister, and Mary (née Street) Hall.
+He was the son of John Hall, a minister, and Mary (née Street) Hall, daughter of Rev. Samuel Street.
 He studied with his uncle Samuel Hall and graduated from Yale College in 1747, a tradition in his family.
+He was a nephew of Anne Law, daughter of Gov. Jonathan Law, cousin of Dr. William Brenton Hall, and a grandnephew of Capt.
+Theophilus Yale of the Yale family.
 In 1749, he was called to the pulpit of Stratfield Parish (now Bridgeport, Connecticut).
-His pastorate was a stormy one: an outspoken group of parishioners opposed his ordination; in 1751, he was dismissed after charges against his moral character which, according to one biography, "Were supported by proof and also by his own confession."
+His pastorate was a stormy one: an outspoken group of parishioners opposed his ordination; in 1751, he was dismissed after charges against his moral character which, according to one biography, "were supported by proof and also by his own confession."
 He continued to preach for two more years, filling vacant pulpits, while he studied medicine and taught school.

 In 1752, he married Abigail Burr of Fairfield, Connecticut; she died the following year.
 In 1757, he married Mary Osborne.
 He migrated to South Carolina and established himself as a physician at Dorchester, South Carolina, near Charleston, a community settled by Congregationalist migrants from Dorchester, Massachusetts, decades earlier.
 When these settlers moved to the Midway District – now Liberty County – in Georgia, Hall accompanied them.
 Hall soon became one of the leading citizens of the newly founded town of Sunbury.

 Revolutionary War

 On the eve of the American Revolution, St. John's Parish, in which Sunbury was located, was a hotbed of radical sentiment in a predominantly Loyalist colony.
 Though Georgia was not initially represented in the First Continental Congress, through Hall's influence the parish was persuaded to send a delegate to Philadelphia to the Second Continental Congress.
 Hall was delegated and was admitted to a seat in the Congress in 1775.
-He was one of the three Georgians and one of four doctors to sign the Declaration of Independence.
+He was one of the three Georgians and one of four doctors to sign the document of Independence.

 In January 1779, Sunbury was burned by the British.
 Hall's family fled to the North, where they remained until the British evacuation in 1782.
 Hall then returned to Georgia, settling in Savannah.
 In January 1783, he was elected governor of the state – a position that he held for one year.
 While governor, Hall advocated the chartering of a state university, believing that education, particularly religious education, would result in a more virtuous citizenry.
 His efforts led to the chartering of the University of Georgia in 1785.
 At the expiration of his term as governor, he resumed his medical practice.

 Death and legacy

 In 1790, Hall moved to a plantation in Burke County, Georgia, on the South Carolina border, where he died on October 19 at the age of 66.
-Hall's widow died in November 1793.
+Hall's widow died in November 1798.